PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Related Work

 \section{Related Work}

 \fakeparagraph{Backdoor Attack in Deep Learning.} In the context of deep learning~\cite{dnn}, backdoor attacks are first proposed by ~\cite{badnets} as a new attack venue for image classification tasks and are conducted in the training phase of deep neural networks (DNNs).
 Trojan attack~\cite{trojnn} proposes to generate a trigger which causes a large activation value for certain neurons.
-Most recently, a series of advanced backdoor attacks~\cite{chen2017targeted,latent_backdoor,model_reuse,liu2020reflection} were proposed to extend backdoor attacks to various scenarios for image classifiers, \eg, physical world, face recognition, \etc.
+Most recently, a series of advanced backdoor attacks~\cite{latent_backdoor,li2021backdoor,wang2021non,li2021invisible,gao2023not,qi2023revisiting} were proposed to extend backdoor attacks to various scenarios for image classifiers, \eg, physical world, face recognition, transfer learning, \etc.

-\fakeparagraph{Backdoor Attack in Reinforcement Learning.} Recently, a set of works~\cite{rl_bd,li2020backdoor,wang2021stop} also directly migrate backdoor attacks to deep reinforcement learning agents through injecting specific triggers to the input observations for the victim agent.
-However, these backdoor attacks are only applicable to simple games with totally tractable environments such as Atari games~\cite{mnih2013playing}.
-They may be impractical in several real-world scenarios which involve more complex interactions between agents and the environments (\eg, two-agent competitive games, \etc).
-Moreover, applying triggers to the observations could be easily detected by existing detection approaches designed for image classifiers through conducting reverse engineering on the observations.
+\fakeparagraph{Backdoor Attack in Reinforcement Learning.} Recently, a set of works~\cite{rl_bd,li2020backdoor,wang2021stop} also directly migrate backdoor attacks to deep RL agents through injecting specific triggers to their input observations.
+However, these backdoor attacks are only applicable to simple games with totally tractable environments such as Atari~\cite{mnih2013playing}.
+They may be impractical in several real-world scenarios which involve more complex interactions between agents and the environments, \eg, two-agent competitive games.
 To our best knowledge, the most relevant work is BackdooRL~\cite{backdoorrl}, which is probably the first to propose a backdoor attack in the action space for complex scenarios (\ie, competitive reinforcement learning).
-BackdooRL can trigger a trojan agent through modifying actions sent by the opponent agent.
+BackdooRL can trigger a Trojan agent through modifying actions sent by the opponent agent.
 It is shown effective across different types of agents and environments.

+\fakeparagraph{Backdoor Defense.} To address the security issue caused by backdoor attacks for the image classifiers, a recent set of works have been proposed to detect Trojan DNNs~\cite{tabor,nc,wang2020practical,k_arm,abs,dong2021black,dbd,aeva,guo2023scale} through reverse engineering.
+Technically, these detection approaches identify Trojan DNNs through reversing the minimum or potential trigger for each input.
+Another line of works~\cite{rl_bd,provable_backdoor_defense} focus on backdoor defense where the attacker injects trigger directly in the state space~\cite{rl_bd,wang2021stop,gong2022mind}, which is clearly different from our setting where the backdoor behavior is triggered through a specific sequence of actions by the opponent agent.